Football Flying Wedge

 When was the flying wedge banned in professional football?

-The flying wedge formation was officially banned from the National Football League in 2009.
+The original flying wedge formation was banned in 1905, after President Theodore Roosevelt campaigned for it to be eliminated from football on account of its high death toll.
+However, an alternate form of the flying wedge, which was used by kicking teams, lasted for some time, but was ultimately banned from the National Football League in 2009.
 The decision to ban this offensive formation was based on the dangers it posed to defensive players attempting to stop the ball.
-Additionally, it is forbidden to link arms or hands with players on your team for the purpose of blocking.
+Additionally, the NFL now also forbids players from linking arms or hands with players on their team for the purpose of blocking.

 Who invented the flying wedge in football?

-The flying wedge in football was first utilized in 1892, by Harvard football coach Lauren F. Deland.
-Deland first used this formation against Yale football, with the intention of drawing Yale offsides and earning themselves a penalty.
+The flying wedge was first utilized in football in 1892, by Harvard football coach Lauren F. Deland.
+Deland first used this formation against Yale football, with the intention of drawing Yale offsides so that they could earn themselves a penalty.
 However, this tactic was not successful, and Yale football remained onsides despite the unorthodox formation.
+Until both its original and altered forms were banned, Deland’s tactic was influential on American football defense strategies for over a century.

 Is the flying wedge banned from other sports?

 Yes, the flying wedge is banned from both American football and rugby.
-In both sports, the formation has led to unfair offensive strategy numerous head, neck, and spinal injuries.
+In both sports, the formation has led to unfair offensive strategies, as well as numerous head, neck, and spinal injuries.
 While the formation is no longer used in sports, it is used for other applications such as policing.
 Police officers have been known to utilize this formation to break up large crowds, often with riot shields and protective gear.